 If you have a history of nausea and vomiting following surgery or a history of motion sickness, please talk to your anesthesiologist before surgery.
 He or she will make necessary adjustments to the anesthetic plan to ensure the best approach to keep you comfortable and safe throughout your stay at HSS.

 After your procedure, you will be moved to the Post-Anesthesia Care Unit (PACU).
 Once you are stable and/or awake, family visits may be allowed to visit for a short time.
 Your family will have to check with nursing staff about the exact time frames allowed.
 Pediatric patients are permitted to see up to two parents or guardians upon arrival in the PACU.
 Ultimately, visitation is decided by the nursing staff in the PACU.

 Like charges from your surgeon, your anesthesiologist's fees are not included in your hospital bill.
 Many insurance plans cover our charges in full but some do not.
 While all of our physicians participate with Medicare and Medicaid, we may not participate with your specific insurance plan.
 To obtain information about your particular insurance plan, we recommend that you contact your insurer.

+The Department of Anesthesiology at HSS is contracted with over 96% of HSS patients’ insurances.
 Regardless of your insurance coverage, you will receive a bill for anesthesia services.
-Our billing company (BSI - Billing Services Inc.) will also file this claim directly with your carrier.
+Our billing company, Billing Services Inc. (BSI), will also file this claim directly with your carrier.
 In many cases you may be required to intervene with your insurance company to ensure that they cover all the charges they should.
 BSI will assist you in this process.